-Travellers are allowed to bring in one month's supply of pharmaceutical drugs and medicines for their personal use.
+Travellers are allowed to bring in no more than three months' supply of pharmaceutical drugs and medicines for their personal use.
 All other pharmaceutical drugs and medicines have to be declared and have to be accompanied by a letter or certified prescription from a registered physician.